vefunder/protocol-research-review/articles/paladin_warden/paladin_warden.md

  [Podcast: Voting Markets, with Paladin's Romain Figuereo](https://anchor.fm/i-pledge-allegiance/episodes/Voting-Markets--with-Paladins-Romain-Figuereo-e1foigm)

 ## Abstract
-With the introduction of lendable governance power Paladin fills a yet unfilled niche of governance voting markets.
-In this review we will cover both Paladin and Warden and assess the relevant risks veCRV holders and LPs.
+With the introduction of lendable governance power, Paladin fills a yet unfilled niche of governance voting markets.
+In the first part of this review, we will cover Paladin and assess the relevant risks for its users including LPs.
+Lastly, we will assess the Warden products which were designed to cater veTokens due to their fundamental differences to classic governance tokens, i.e. no possibility to lend generalized gov. power.

 ### Paladin protocol overview
 The Paladin protocol allows users to non-custodially lend the governance power of various protocols.
 The way it operates resembles that of a lending protocol.
 When a user deposits his tokens into a pool, they are released for borrowing.
 When a user borrows the governance rights, the [PalPool](https://doc.paladin.vote/paladin-protocol/palpool) creates a [PalLoan](https://doc.paladin.vote/paladin-protocol/palloan) (ERC-721) which represents the borrowing position.
 The borrowing fees are paid in advance by the user after which the governance rights are delegated to the borrower.